PoisotLab/ms_network_prediction/manuscript.md

 Ecosystems *are* interactions --- organisms interact with one-another and with their environment, either directly or indirectly.
-Between organisms, these interactions form networks of varying complexity, drive ecological and evolutionary dynamics, and maintain ecosystem diversity and functioning [@Delmas2018AnaEco; @Landi2018ComSta; @Albrecht2018PlaAni].
-Networks of species interactions underpin our understanding of numerous ecological processes [@Pascual2006EcoNet; @Heleno2014EcoNet].
+Between organisms, these interactions are assembled in networks of varying complexity, that drive ecological and evolutionary dynamics, and maintain coexistence, diversity and ecosystem functioning [@Delmas2018AnaEco; @Landi2018ComSta;
+@Albrecht2018PlaAni].
+A knowledge of the structure of networks of species interactions underpin our understanding of numerous ecological processes [@Pascual2006EcoNet; @Heleno2014EcoNet].
 Yet, even basic knowledge of species interactions (like being able to list them, or guess which ones may exist) is still one of the most severe shortfalls in biodiversity science [@Hortal2015SevSho], in large part due to the tedious, time-consuming, and expensive process of collecting species interaction data.
 Comprehensively sampling every possible interaction is not feasible given the sheer number of